Smerinthus cerisyi Wm. Kirby, 1837

 Photograph copyright: Merrill A. Peterson

-Smerinthus cerisyi is a large to very large moth (FW length 29–39 mm) with pink hindwings with a blue eyespot with a central black pupil that flies in central and northeastern British Columbia in our region.
+Smerinthus cerisyi is a large to very large moth (FW length 29–39 mm) that flies in central and northeastern British Columbia in our region.
+Its pink hindwings have a blue eyespot with a central black pupil.
 The forewing has a strongly scalloped outer margin.
 The color is various shades of gray and darker gray-brown.
-It is medium-dark gray from the wing base to the outer component of the antemedial line and to the apex on and near the costa.
+It is medium-dark gray from the forewing base to the outer component of the antemedial line and to the apex on and near the costa.
 The median area posterior to the lower cell is dark gray to brown-gray, as is the subterminal area between the branches of the median vein and the terminal area below the apex.
 A triangular dark gray or black spot is present at the end of the posterior margin.
 The cubital vein and its branches and the transverse vein across the distal cell are pale, nearly white, almost to the outer margin.
-The lateral aspect of the antemedial line is curved through 90° on the mid-wing, forming a sharp point.
+The lateral aspect of the antemedial line is curved through 90° on the mid-forewing, forming a sharp point.
 The postmedial line has many components which are scalloped on the veins.
 A powdery white or light blue-gray subterminal line is present.
 The hindwing is rose pink to red centrally with tan outer and gray anterior and medial margins.
 It is marked with a prominent eyespot, black at the periphery, bright blue with a large black pupil centrally.
 The head and median collar are brownish gray, the central thorax is blackish brown, and the tegular are light gray.
 The antenna is thick, tapering slightly from apex to base.

 The relationship of this species to S. ophthalmica was discussed recently by Schmidt & Anweiler (2010) who presented a convincing argument that these taxa are distinct species.
 This is discussed further under S. ophthalmica.